Minto

 Population growth drivers in Minto are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Minto is around 15,104.
-This reflects an increase of 1,164 people since the 2021 Census, which reported a population of 13,940.
-The change was inferred from AreaSearch's estimation of the resident population at 14,941 following examination of the latest ERP data release by the ABS in June 2024 and an additional 155 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,578 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 8.4% growth since the 2021 census exceeded the state's 7.8%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods, driving primary growth for the area.
+The suburb of Minto's population is estimated at around 15,048 as of May 2026.
+This reflects an increase of 1,108 people since the 2021 Census, which reported a population of 13,940 people.
+The change is inferred from AreaSearch's estimate of the resident population at 14,983 in June 2025 and an additional 164 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,572 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Minto's growth rate of 7.9% since the 2021 census exceeded the state's growth rate of 7.1%.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Minto is expected to grow by 1,137 persons to 2041, reflecting an increase of 6.5% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 982 persons to 2041, reflecting an increase of 6.1% in total over the 16-year period.

 Frequently Asked Questions - Population